 - Optional Writing Sample - A paper (or excerpt) that displays your writing and analytic skills and capacity to execute independent research.
 A senior thesis, Master's thesis, or a term paper are all fine choices.
 Any length is acceptable.

 SIEPR staff or faculty will contact candidates who are advanced to the next round by email, and you may be asked to complete a coding task.
 Given the high volume of applications we receive, we are not able to provide application feedback or individual responses to all candidates.

 For priority consideration, candidates should submit all application materials for SIEPR's common application by 5pm on Wednesday, Nov.
 16, 2022.
 Positions will remain open until filled.
 New positions may continue to be posted, and filled positions will be indicated on the website.

 Applicants rank the projects they are most interested in during the application process.
 The faculty will select a specific candidate to mentor for 1-2 years.

 Appointment Start Date

-The official start date for the incoming cohort is July 6, 2021.
+The program year begins in early July.
 If necessary, alternate start date may be considered and negotiated.